01mf02/jq-lang-spec/spec.typ

 This makes jq a widely used tool.
 We refer to the program jq as "jq" and to its language as "the jq language".

+The jq language is a dynamically typed, lazily evaluated functional programming language with second-class higher-order functions @jq-description.
-The semantics of the jq language are only informally specified in the jq manual @jq-manual.
+The semantics of the jq language are only informally specified, for example in the jq manual @jq-manual.
-However, the documentation frequently does not cover certain cases, and historically, the implementation often downright contradicted the documentation.
+However, the documentation frequently does not cover certain cases, and historically, the implementation often contradicted the documentation.
 /*
 For example, the documentation stated that the filter `limit(n; f)` "extracts up to `n` outputs from `f`".